mtmanning93/craft-front/testing.md

 All site pages underwent a Lighthouse test, the goal here was to get all green scores, through; performance, accessibility, best practices and SEO.
-After making some minor tweaks to some of the pages I was able to 'reach' 85 or higher in all of the categories on each of the site pages.
-Click the dropdowns below to see the lighthouse screenshots from each page.
+After making some tweaks to some of the forms, pages and components I was able to 'reach' 84 or higher in all of the categories, performance being the only category without a green (90<) score.

-f_auto format
-q_auto quality file size
+f_auto format q_auto quality file size

 webp logos